ydahal1/ydahal1/ReadMe.md

-What do you give a sick lemon?
-Lemonaid.
+If I could name myself after any Egyptian god, I'd be Set.

 [
-Fri Jan 23 00:32:13 UTC 2026
+Sat Jan 24 00:30:44 UTC 2026
  ]